mortengf/Playground/python/ml/README.md

 #### Paradigm: Supervised
 Predict, from a set of input (feature)-output pairs (examples), output values (labels) for new unseen inputs.

+The term "supervised" comes from the fact that the labels (correct outputs) are "guiding" aka "supervising" the model (during fine-tuning).

 The two most common supervised tasks are:
 * Classification
 * Regression